LaRambla20/Repo11_ExpRob-assignment1/README.md

 Initially, the robot is exploring (`Wait` state) the corridor `C2`.
 Once the exploration time (`state_machine/explore_time = 5.0`) has expired, the ontology is queried in order to retrieve the locations that the robot can reach and to check if there is some urgent location among them.
 In this case, room `R4` is identified as urgent and therefore set as target location.
 Right after updating the time-stamp of the departure location (`C2`), a 'dummy' plan towards `R4` is generated and the robot is guided along it.
 Once the target location has been reached, the robot location and time-stamp are updated and the state machine transitions again to the `Wait` state.
 However, while simulating the exploration of `R4`, the battery gets low.
 As a consequence, the navigation towards the charging room `E0` is simulated.
 Finally, the robot waits some time (`state_machine/charge_time = 5.0`) in the charging room for letting the battery recharge and then the state machine transitions back to the reason state, which sets the corridor `C1` as target.

+## Working hypothesis and environment
+For simplicity reasons, during the implementation of the system, some hypothesis were made.
+These naturally led to some limitations of the described architecture.
+However the system smoothly carries out the required task and has been developed in order to be easily adapted to more complex scenarios.
+### System's features
+Hereafter a list of the main system's features is presented:
+* GUI to let the user decide how the environment surveilled by the robot should look like
+* compatibility with both a random and a manual modality for the battery management
+* prompt reply to `battery_low` signals in order to recharge the robot's battery as soon as possible
+* possibilty of setting some parameters saved in the ROS parameter server for a tailored functioning of the system
+* possibilty of passing the ontology folder path and the constructed ontology name as arguments to the launch file
+* safe access to the global variable that contains the next transition of the state machine by using a mutex
+* definition of a custom class to manage the ontology and interact with it
+* presence of a node (`robot_states`) that keeps track of the robot state (position and battery level)
+* realistic 'dummy' algorithms for planning and controlling the robot (simulating the necessary time for performing the corresponding operations)

+### System's limitations
+### Possible improvements

 ## Author
 Emanuele Rambaldi